fluffynuts/df/README.md

 A very simple `df`-like clone for windows.
 No options, no frills, just see drive usage.

+why
+---

+The one that comes with GOW doesn't seem to work and I don't feel like installing all of cygwin for such basic functionality.

 building
 ---
 You'll need at least dotnet 6.0.
 If you like an easy life, install node: